A beautiful alpine drive to Tioga Pass in CA

 Is Tioga Road scenic?

-It’s said to be one of the best drives in California, with hundreds of opportunities to hike and explore Yosemite's backcountry and provides instant access to spectacular Sierra high country.
+It’s said to be one of the best drives in California, with hundreds of opportunities to hike and explore Yosemite's backcountry and provides instant access to the spectacular Sierra high country.
 There are many turnouts with broad and beautiful vistas.
 This scenic drive through forests and past meadows, lakes, and granite domes offers sweeping views.
 Mount Dana is to the east of the pass.
-There are several trailheads into the Yosemite backcountry which begin at Tioga Pass, including the trail to the Gaylor Lakes to the west/northwest, and the rough trail to the summit of Mount Dana.
+There are several trailheads into the Yosemite backcountry that begin at Tioga Pass, including the trail to the Gaylor Lakes to the west/northwest and the rough trail to the summit of Mount Dana.

 Is Tioga Pass scary?